risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-set-background-ddl.md

 - When `BACKGROUND_DDL` is set to true, any subsequent DDL operations will be executed in the background, allowing you to proceed with other tasks.

-- When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute as per normal.
+- When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute as normal.

 ## Supported DDL operations